Inside: Read tips on how to reduce screen time for kids!

 Play with Your Kids

 Children do need a host of activities to engage their busy minds, so cutting down on electronics use involves introducing them to other fun things to do while unplugged.
-Over-reliance on electronics for entertainment stunts a child’s emotional, cognitive and behavioral growth.
+Over-reliance on electronics for entertainment stunts a child’s emotional, cognitive, and behavioral growth.
 In addition, too much sedentary time leads to obesity and further health issues later in life.
 Enjoying activities to reduce screen time together as a family helps raise active, healthy kids.

 The Centers for Disease Control recommends that all children get 60 minutes of outdoor playtime per day, but many get less than seven minutes of unstructured playtime in reality.
 Take the kids to the park to toss a football or a baseball around.
 Let them build jump-worthy piles of leaves and create sand or mud sculptures.
 Getting your kids outside and moving prevents obesity while also letting kids burn off excess energy, leading to more positive indoor behavior.